TomConlin/DogWoodDaysofSpring/README.md

 says about our basic premise but with slightly different assumptions (first individual report instead of average of reports and a slightly different set of particular phenophases).
-This doc is drifting off into data interpertation questions
+This doc is drifting off into data interpertation questions.

-There is a image generated there of the distribution of phenophase reports over "day of year"
+Here is a image generated there of the distribution of phenophase reports over "day of year" for  flower/bud (purple), leaf(green) and  'colored leaf' (brown)
 ![phenophase-doy_individual_count.png](phenophase-doy_individual_count.png)

-There is a WorldClim in process
+There is a WorldClim (raster) load in process, just elevation in so far